-There is, however, a place outside the craziness: a way to see what’s actually going on and to learn who you really are, and meditation is one way to find it for yourself.
+There is, however, a place outside that craziness: a way to see what’s actually going on and to learn who you really are, and meditation is one way to find it out for yourself.
 From that place of stillness it’s possible to help yourself and to help others.
 The bad stuff isn’t as bad.
 The good stuff is better.

 But I don’t believe in the religions surrounding that core practice.
 Buddhism and Hinduism are the main ones, but Jains, Sikhs, Christians, Muslims, Jews, and others have forms of meditation embedded into their traditions as well.
 I started out life in a Christian family but I never was much of a Christian.
 The Jesus story has always left me cold.
 As soon as I could, I took up Buddhism and worked with that for many years.
-After a major experience I started to relate to Hinduism more and spent a many years doing deep Hindu meditation and practices.
+After a major experience I started to relate to Hinduism more and spent a many years doing deep Tantric Hindu meditation and practices.
 As the decades of belief and meditation piled up, something became clear to me: meditation and religion are two different things, and it is very possible to have one without the other.

 I’m offering an alternative.
 Meditation instruction that contains no religion, that contains no superstition—just the nuts and bolts of getting the job done.
-I sometimes talk about enlightenment, but I’m describing a psychological state, not a divine one.
+I sometimes talk about enlightenment or awakening, but I’m describing a psychological state, not a divine one.
 I sometimes use the technical terms of religions because they are handy.
 People who have religious beliefs are very welcome here.
 I’m not critical of them, because I don’t believe that I know any better than they do.
 It’s just that those beliefs aren’t necessarily relevant to meditation, so let’s move on.
 There’s a lot to get done.